 The rise of eCommerce

-People are shopping on social media than ever before
+People are shopping on social media more than ever before

-With people making the most of the great indoors since March 2020, social media channels have been a useful medium to interact and stay in touch.
+Social media became a vital tool for staying in touch during the pandemic but since then, it’s become a valuable selling channel for retailers.
 Platforms such as Instagram have grabbed the chance to capitalise, with shoppable posts making it simple for businesses to sell through the app.

 How to use the trends to plan ahead